Event Information

 Faculty and Staff

-Faculty do not need tickets for commencement, but staff and guests of faculty will need a ticket to attend either commencement ceremony.
-To request tickets, please email commencement@lmu.edu by April 26 and specify which ceremony you’d like to request tickets for, the number of tickets, the names of the individuals, and their email addresses.
+Faculty participating in commencement do not need tickets, but staff and guests of faculty will need a ticket to attend either commencement ceremony.
+To request a ticket, please email commencementtickets@lmu.edu by May 9, specifying which ceremony you’d like to request a ticket for and your preferred email address.

 Parking and Ride Sharing